Sharing my knowledge

 This talk was presented to employees of Ubisoft Bordeaux in November 2021.

-The presentation starts with generic and theoretical principles about UX, and it finishes by diving into details and practical examples.
+The presentation starts with generic and theoretical principles about UX, and it finishes by diving into details and practical examples in video-games.

 Highlights